ruthenium044/EasyStates/README.md

 - [ ] Method chaining?
 - [ ] State to change between the components of the objects
 - [ ] Observer to display current states or just number of objects or similar
+- [ ] Cycle of colors.
+Like day night cycle